Not Accepting Guests

 I am passionate about helping out other people and about building/creating things.
 I love being outside, in touch with nature.
 And I have a freshly developed interest in meditation of all kind, including Yoga and Tai Chi.

 Also I really enjoy meeting new people and I believe that everyone has an interesting story to share.
 There are so many inspiring people out there and they are one of my greatest motivations.
-I prefer to get to know others one by one rather than meeting new people in a group because I value meaningful conversations over superficial relationships, a snug night with friends over a boisterous party.
+I prefer to get to know others one by one because I value meaningful conversations over superficial relationships, a snug night with friends over a boisterous party.

 I hate intolerance, disrespect and ... fences.

 Why I’m on Couchsurfing

 I had my first couchsurfing experiences in Argentina, where I stayed for one month and was hosted by several people all over the country.
 It was an amazing time and it is my preferred way of traveling!

 Whenever I am home I'd happily receive some couchsurfers as well, although I have not yet hosted anyone.

 I love to travel.
 And by traveling, I usually don't mean the regular tourist thing but I prefer to really get to know people and culture so what could be better than living with a local?

 At the same time I am very fascinated by the variety of languages and learning new languages is a great interest of mine.

 Also, I love coffee.
 And good music.
 And anything outdoor.